Duration

 Discovering the research

-The idea of progress tracking sounds simple enough, until you actually try to build one.
+Progress tracking sounds straightforward until you actually try to build one.

-I started this project with a lot of “known unknowns.”
-What exactly were we tracking?
-Was it completion?
+I started with a lot of "known unknowns."
+What were we tracking exactly?
+Completion?
 Time spent?
 State changes?
-What did progress even mean in the context of Learn & Earn?
+What did progress even mean in a learn/earn context?

-So I did what I always do at the start.
+So I did what I always do.
 I wrote it all down.
-Every assumption.
-Every question.
-I needed to make the mess visible before I could begin to shape it.
+Every assumption, every question.
+I needed to make the mess visible before I could shape it into something useful.